xPuls3/Pendorian-Elite-UI/README.md

 All additions must be permitted by Pendoria staff.

 ## Clone Policy
+* I **do consent** to both an unmodified or modified version of this script being distributed with credit as a GitHub fork.
+* I **do not consent** to this script being distributed either modified or unmodified without credit.
+* I **do not consent** to the distrubution of this script under any circumstances outside of GitHub.

 If you create a clone or fork of this script and make edits, as long as you give credit where credit is due and provide a link to the original, you may create said clone and distribute it via Github.
 However, you are not allowed to distribute this script, or any alteration of this script, on any other sites. (eg. Greasyfork or BitBucket)

 **This is subject to change, Puls3 maintains all rights to Pendorian Elite UI at all times.**